godotengine/godot-docs/tutorials/shaders/screen-reading_shaders.rst

 Godot :ref:`doc_shading_language` has a special texture, ``SCREEN_TEXTURE`` (and ``DEPTH_TEXTURE`` for depth, in the case of 3D).
 It takes as argument the UV of the screen and returns a vec3 RGB with the color.
 A special built-in varying: SCREEN_UV can be used to obtain the UV for the current fragment.
-As a result, this simple canvas_item fragment shader:
+As a result, this canvas_item fragment shader:

 .. code-block:: glsl